Joel-hanson/asthetic-habit-tracker/README.md

 - Navigate between months using the arrow buttons.
 - Use the **"Today"** button to return to the current month.

-### Recording Moments
-- Click **"Add"** in the Memorable Moments section to record a special memory.
-- Write about what made your day meaningful.
-- View your memories over time.

-## Customization

-### Modify Theme
-You can update CSS variables in `app/globals.css` to further customize the application's visual style.

 ## Deployment

 ### Deploy to Vercel